inputusernamehere/OtkCoreOglDevPort38/README.md

 The purpose of this project is to be a reference implementation you can use while you follow along with Ogldev's tutorial, and to iron out some of the gotchas for you.
 In particular you should take a look at the order in which matrixes are multiplied, when they are converted to OpenToolkit matrixes, and how.

 You can ignore everything in the Utils namespace, except for the ToOtk() functions in Util.cs.
 In particular the method for converting matrixes may be different from how you would expect!
-FpsCamera, MathUtils and ShaderUtils were not ported from Ogldev's tutorial, they are there for convenice's sake, so that I wouldn't have to port his entire project.
+FpsCamera, MathUtils and ShaderUtils were not ported from Ogldev's tutorial, they are there for convenience sake, so that I didn't have to port his entire project.

 When you run the program you should see an animated model.
 You can also move around the scene with WASD, space and shift.